Emotions in the workplace: Negative

 Negative emotions at work can be formed by "work overload, lack of rewards, and social relations which appear to be the most stressful work-related factors".
 "Cynicism is a negative effective reaction to the organization.
 Cynics feel contempt, distress, shame, and even disgust when they reflect upon their organizations" (Abraham, 1999).
-Negative emotions are caused by "a range of workplace issues, including aggression, verbal abuse, sexual harassment, computer flaming, blogging, assertiveness training, grapevines, and non verbal behavior".
+Negative emotions are caused by "a range of workplace issues, including aggression, verbal abuse, sexual harassment, computer flaming, blogging, assertiveness training, grapevinxes, and non verbal behavior".
 "Stress is the problem of each person feeling it.
 [Negative emotions] can be caused by "poor leadership, lack of guidance, lack of support and backup.
 It can cause the performance of the employees to decrease causing the performance of the organization to decrease.
 Employees' lack of confidence in their abilities to deal with work demands… and their lack of confidence in coworkers… can also create prolonged negative stress".
 Showing stress reveals weakness, therefore, employees suppress their negative emotions at work and home.
 "People who continually inhibit their emotions have been found to be more prone to disease than those who are emotionally expressive".
 Negative emotions can be seen as a disease in the workplace.
 Those who exhibit it negatively affect those around them and can change the entire environment.
 A co-working might de-motivate those around them, a manager might cause his employees to feel contempt.
 Recognizing the negative emotions and learning how to handle them can be a tool for personal success as well as the success of your team.
 Managing your emotions in a way that does not show negativity will cause you to be seen more favorably in the workplace and can help with your personal productivity and development.